skd060/Machine_Learning_projects_for_beginners-/Iris classification/readme.txt

 The Iris classification folder contains code in notebook with 98% accuracy.
-My model contains one input layers with 4 node and 1 hidden layers with 20 nodes and output layers with 3 nodes.
-The details of module are following:
+My model contains input layers with 4 node and 1 hidden layers with 20 nodes and output layers with 3 nodes.
+The details of model are following:
                     Layer (type)                 Output Shape              Param #
                     =================================================================
                     dense_189 (Dense)            (None, 20)                100